iterate-ch/docs/cyberduck/info.md

 - Permanently delete version
 - View previous version.
 On macOS, this opens a *QuickLook* window.
 On Windows, this downloads and opens the file in the default editor.

+The list is empty when no previous version is available.

 ```{image} _images/Info_Panel_Versions.png
 :alt: Versions Tab
 :width: 600px